-Another change you’ll see when you unbox your brand new Player is that it comes in an awesome aluminium case.
+Another change you’ll see when you unbox your brand-new Player is that it comes in an awesome aluminum case.
 And for good reason, too.
 Not only does the new case look sleek and professional; it also works great to dissipate heat without any fans.
 After all, a powerhouse of a computer like the RPi4 needs a little more tech TLC.

 For those of you still using other Raspberry Pi models, we will, of course, continue to support all Raspberry Pi generations.
 Including RPi3, RPi2, even RPi1.

 - Shows are now called Layouts!
 It keeps things clear and simple for new users, and we know our old users will catch on quickly.